ghaithmusa0502/Tiff-to-STL-Converter-Viewer/README.md

     7.  **3D Viewer Interaction:** Use your mouse to freely rotate, pan, and zoom the 3D model within the viewer.
     8.  **Save Screenshot:** Click "Save Screenshot (PNG)" to capture the current view of the 3D model.
     9. **Reset View:** Click "Reset View to Initial Position" to revert the camera to its initial state.
     10.   **Stop Logging:** to end the experiment.
-Data will be exported according to the selected format and setting
+Data will be exported according to the selected format and settings

 * **Dependencies:**
     * `PyQt5:` The framework used for building the graphical user interface.